nickyiliwang0000/h/programming-fundamentals/intro-to-javascript.md

 functionName();
 ```

-Sometimes this is also referred to as _running_ or _executing_ a function.
+Sometimes this is also referred to as _running_ or _executing_ a function..

 Sometimes you will need to _pass_ some data into the function.
 This data is called an _argument_.